andrewhao/built-to-last-talk/slides.md

 ### Problem statement

-Systems too often become maintainable because there is imprecise, lazy concepts between code and the business.
+Systems too often become unmaintainable because there are imprecise, lazy concepts between code and the business.

 ---